kolypto/py-good/README.md

 This exception is guaranteed to contain text values which are meaningful for the user.

 Arguments:
-* `message`: Validation error message
+* `message`: Validation error message.
-* `expected`: Expected value: info about the value the validator was expecting
+* `expected`: Expected value: info about the value the validator was expecting.

+    If validator does not specify it -- the name of the validator is used.
 * `provided`: Provided value: info about the value that was actually supplied by the user

+    If validator does not specify it -- the input value is typecasted to string and stored here.
 * `path`: Path to the error value.

     E.g. if an invalid value was encountered at ['a'].b[1], then path=['a', 'b', 1].